mccsssk2/01.MouseSAN_cellModel-2011/01.MouseSAN_cellModel-2011/README.md

 # Acknowledements.

-This project was generously funded by CANARIE Inc. Canada (April 2020 to March 2023).
-British Heart Foundation.
-Wellcome Trust.
-EPSRC.
-Exeter University internal funding.
-Western University internal funding.
+This project was generously funded by Wellcome Trust UK (2009-2011).
-The principal investigator was XYZ.
-The co-investigators were: ABC, DEC, GHI.
-The employees were:
-We also thank the Kidney Unit in Lawson, London Ontario, Canada, for hosting this project.

 # Licence.